tjma12/adc-overflow/README.md

 The purpose of this code is to generate an appropriate set of condor dag and sub files to search for ADC/DAC overflows and generate sngl_burst XML files containing triggers.
 The generated DAG will call the executable <b>gen_overflow_trigs.sh</b>, which is a wrapper around the python script <b>gen_single_channel_trigs.py</b>.

-*** This code does not currently perform a segment database query due to the fact that the average user doesn't have a robot cert to perform segment database query from a Condor process ***
+<i>*** This code does not currently perform a segment database query due to the fact that the average user doesn't have a robot cert to perform segment database query from a Condor process.
+I would suggest using start and end times that bound a continuously locked period. ***</i>

 Instructions for running on an LDAS cluster: